andsontan/xpiks/BUILD.md

 - copy build artifacts (`libexiv2.dll`, `libexiv2.lib`, `libexpat.dll`, `libexpat.lib`) to `src/libs` directory in _Xpiks_ repository

 ***Manual build***
-- install Qt 5.4 or later from official website (or 5.2 or later from repository in case of Linux)
+- install Qt 5.6 or later from official website (or from repository in case of Linux)
 - [linux] install development packages for `libcurl`, `hunspell`, `quazip`, `zlib`, `libexiv`
 - [linux] install `exiftool` (this **is not** necessary since Xpiks 1.3.1) and `expat` (this **is** necessary since Xpiks 1.3.1)
 - open main project in Qt Creator, execute `Run qmake`, execute `Build`